sergiocollado/potpourri/notes_kubernetes.md

 In Kubernetes objects, represent different persistent entities, that represent:
 The containerized apps that are running and in which node.
 Resources consumption
-Policies reated to the applications, liek restart/upgrade, fault tolerances, … For each object, we declare the intent in the _**spec**_ section.
+Policies reated to the applications, like restart/upgrade, fault tolerances, … For each object, we declare the intent in the _**spec**_ section.
 Tye _**spec**_ section describes the desired object state. kubernetes manages the _**status**_ section for the objects, where it records the actual state of the objects.
 At any given point in time, kubernetes tries to match the object current state to the desired state.

 In a Kubernetes cluster, you don't need to only specify the state of Pods.
 A better solution for high availability is to define controller objects that handle the state of the pods.
 Controllers maintain the pod’s desired state within a cluster.
 Like deployments (deployment ensures that a defined set of pods is running at any given time) , stateful sets, daemon sets or jobs.